srgothi92/DOSPrj1/README.md

 ## Distributed Execution

-To run program on multiple machines:
+To run program on multiple machines, we need to start nodes of each machine.
-Start nodes, run on every machines:
+Start nodes:

 ```elixir
 iex --name <node name>@<IPV4 address> --cookie <Cookie String> -S mix